 To the extent the mortality of a business segment is reinsured, any mortality charges that are consistent with the company’s own pricing and applicable to a substantial portion of the mortality risk also may be a reasonable starting point for the determination of the company’s expected mortality curves.

-3. No Data Requirements
+3. Little or No Data Requirements

 When little or no experience or information is available on a business segment, the company shall use expected mortality curves that would produce expected deaths no less than: